Bill Shankly: Death and legacy

 Shankly was made an inaugural inductee of the English Football Hall of Fame in 2002, in recognition of his impact on the English game as a manager.
 In 2004, he was an inaugural inductee into the Scottish Football Hall of Fame.
 David Peace's biographical novel Red or Dead, published in 2013, is a fictionalised account of Shankly's career as Liverpool manager.
 The novel was short-listed for the inaugural Goldsmiths Prize (2013).
-A hotel and museum opened in Liverpool in August 2015 dedicated to the life and career of Bill Shankly.
+A hotel and museum opened in Liverpool in August 2015 dedicated to the life and career of Shankly.
 Shankly also features in the popular Liverpool chant "Allez, Allez, Allez", which is frequently sung by Liverpool supporters, especially during European matches.
-Archived voice overs of Shankly ("My idea was to build Liverpool into a bastion of invincibility") appear on the track "Anfield Rap", a Liverpool FA Cup Final song from 1988.
+Archived voice overs of Shankly ("My idea was to build Liverpool into a bastion of invincibility") appear on the track "Anfield Rap", a Liverpool FA Cup final song from 1988.
+His image and quotes feature in supporter's banners, and in the 2017 documentary, Shankly: Nature's Fire, former Liverpool captain Steven Gerrard stated "Bill Shankly is the iconic figure of Liverpool football club".
+His entry in FourFourTwo magazine's 2020 greatest managers list reads: "Shankly did more than build Liverpool; he formed a dynasty every bit as lasting as the city's other great team from that era – John, Paul, George and Ringo".

 The club was unrecognisable from the decrepit, rundown place it had been on the eve of the 60s.
 Shankly found a team mired in the second tier of English football and propelled them to the continent's top table.
 He led the side to three titles, delivered their first FA Cup and their first European trophy, the Uefa Cup.
 Yet the silverware tells only a fraction of the story.
 The man from Glenbuck's biggest impact was metaphysical.
 He created the idea of Liverpool, something that did not exist before his arrival on Merseyside.
 That concept still runs through the club.
 Shankly made a point of emphasising the importance of fans.
 He talked about the Kop "sucking the ball into the net", and made spectators feel like participants in games.
 Shankly is the most significant icon in the club's history.